Seattle Art Museum

 In the heart of downtown Seattle, light-filled galleries invite you to wander through our collections, temporary installations, and special exhibitions from around the world.
 Our

-collections include Asian, African, Ancient American, Ancient Mediterranean, Islamic, European, Oceanic, Asian, American, modern and contemporary art, and decorative arts and design.
+collections include Asian, African, Ancient American, Ancient Mediterranean, Islamic, European, Oceanic, American, modern and contemporary art, and decorative arts and design.
 Visitors especially enjoy our remarkable Native American galleries and our exceptional collection of Australian Aboriginal art.

 Expansion of SAM

 The opening of the new Seattle Art Museum in 2007 unveiled a striking expansion designed by Brad Cloepfil of

 Allied Works Architecture, which doubled the museum’s public and exhibition space.

 Cloepfil’s design seamlessly connects to SAM’s existing downtown facility, which was designed by

 Venturi, Scott Brown & Associates and opened in 1991.
 The expansion was designed to highlight the art within and create a center of creative expression and energy in downtown Seattle.
 Its elegant stainless steel façade responds to its urban surroundings, the light and the landscape of the Pacific Northwest, while spacious interiors provide an inviting environment for the experience of art.